theworkingcentre/win7-avoid-viruses/20-downloads.rst

 software to your computer.
 For this section, we'll use the example of downloading a software program from a popular download site.
 This site contains many misleading advertisements intended to trick you into downloading things you do not want.
-(We have documented several other examples of misleading downloads in the ":ref:`20-downloads-mirror-websites`" section )

 .. figure:: pix/20-downloads/10-adblock/03-majorgeeks.png
    :align: center
    :alt: Misleading advertisements

-If you use an ad-blocking plugin for your web browser, many of these malicious advertisements will not show up, making your website safer.
+If you use an ad-blocking plugin for your web browser, many of these malicious advertisements will not show up, making your web surfing.
 We will demonstrate how to install the ad blocker AdBlockPlus for Firefox.

 To start, run Firefox and navigate to Ad-Ons: